imuds/iMP/MATLAB/Matlab_readme.txt

 'cp EXAMPLES/imp_input_EXAMPLE-BIOT.in imp_input.in'

-Execute experiment (with default boundary conditions) by run_sig_iso_dtchange(12.0e-5, 0.7, 3.5, 1d8, false, 'fickian', 'biot_sim')
+Execute experiment (with default boundary conditions) by

+run_sig_iso_dtchange(12.0e-5, 0.7, 3.5, 1d8, false, 'fickian', 'biot_sim')
 input 'fickian' can be replaced by 'nobio', 'labs' or 'turbo2' to examine effect of different styles of bioturbation (note that inputs of CaCO3 rain flux, rain tatio, water depth and time step in the above function are meaningless as they are overwritten by inpuf file data when one uses input file to specify temporal changes of boundary conditions)

 %%%%% plotting of results is done with the python script caco3_signals_biotest.py
-In the script, you need clarify you are plotting matlab results (i.e., component of list code = 'matlab')
-and specify simulation name (list simname) as well as subfolder name (list filename) and plot style (pltstyle = 'diagdep')
+In the script, you need specify that you are plotting matlab results (i.e., uncomment the matlab settings of list code = 'matlab', line 289ff.) and specify simulation name (list simname) as well as subfolder name (list filename) and plot style (pltstyle = 'diagdep', ln 237ff.)
 (see the comments in the script or readme in /iMP/plot/ directory)